mlcommons/croissant/docs/croissant-spec.md

 ## Croissant in Web Pages

-Because Croissant builds on [schema.org](http://schema.org), a vocabulary for adding structured information to web pages, any Croissant JSON-LD metadata needs to be embedded inside a web page in order to be indexed and crawled by search engines.
+Because Croissant builds on [schema.org](http://schema.org), a vocabulary for adding structured information to web pages, Croissant JSON-LD metadata needs to be embedded inside a web page in order to be indexed and crawled by search engines.
 You can see an example of how schema.org metadata is embedded in a web page in the schema.org [developer documentation](https://developers.google.com/search/docs/appearance/structured-data/intro-structured-data).

 In the rest of this document, we only describe the actual JSON-LD of Croissant metadata, and omit the wrapping HTML.